spaghetti-cod3r/SSD-Labs/lab1/report.md

 # Secure System Development - Lab 1

-The repo link to check the files used in this assignment: https://github.com/spaghetti-cod3r/SSD-Labs/blob/main/lab1/
+The repo link to check the files used in this assignment: [full report](https://github.com/spaghetti-cod3r/SSD-Labs/tree/main/lab1)

 ## Task 1 - GitLab Server